tooky/kosli-playground/README.md

 Check you can reach `localhost:4500` in your browser.
 It should show the string `Alpha` and nothing else.

-## Create a KOSLI_API_TOKEN and save it as a Github Action secret
+## Create a KOSLI_API_TOKEN and save it as a GitHub Action secret

 (Note: In a Shared Organization you would do this under a Service account)
-- At https://app.kosli.com click your github user icon at the top-right
+- At https://app.kosli.com click your GitHub user icon at the top-right
 - In the dropdown select `Profile`
 - Click the blue `[+ Add API Key]` button
 - Choose a value for the `API key expires in` or leave it as Never